-Planning a trip to France?
-If so, you’re undoubtedly looking forward to some really amazing French dishes.
+Are you planning a trip to France or looking to make traditional French cuisine at home?
+If so, you’re undoubtedly looking forward to some fantastic French dishes.
 To be correct, the whole concept of gourmet cooking — haute cuisine originates in France.
-The ingenious methods, the elegant sauces, and the artistry of French chefs are known all over the world.
+The ingenious methods, the elegant sauces, and the artistry of French chefs are known worldwide.

 Most of them are made from things that wealthier people tossed out, so you might want to eat first and ask questions later!

 - Traditional French Cuisine to Try

 - 3. Langue de Boeuf Fumée: Beef Tongue

 - 6. Tripes